Combinatorics problems are a major part of programming contests. This article explains how to efficiently count combinations using modular arithmetic.

 Fermat's little theorem

 To compute the multiplicative inverse, we use Fermat's little theorem.
-Theorem says that when p is a prime number, a^p - a is an integer multiple of p:
+The theorem states that when p is a prime number, a^p - a is an integer multiple of p:

-inverse_a = pow(a, p - 2, p)And we can modify it to calculate inverse n! by using precomputed n! from the step before.
+inverse_a = pow(a, p - 2, p)We can then modify this to calculate inverse n! by using precomputed n! from the step before.

 inverse_factorial[n] = pow(factorial[n], mod - 2, mod)Inverse factorials precomputation